jmcanterafonseca-iota/MPEG-21-Part-23-DLT-Manager/README.md

 ## Koreny dataset generation (IOTA-EBSI stable network)

-The [private keys](./private-keys.json) present in the repository are used mostly for testing purposes at the [smart-contract-templates](./smart-contract-templates/) with Truffle.
+The [private keys](https://github.com/iotaledger/ebsi-stardust-components/tree/master/demos/ipr-use-case/european-ghosts/secrets/private-keys.json) referenced in the repository are used mostly for testing purposes at the [smart-contract-templates](./smart-contract-templates/) with Truffle.
 They can also be used for testing just deployed Smart Contracts to test they behave correctly.
 However, the Koreny dataset has its own set of EVM addresses used by the different stakeholders.
 In the [EBSI PCP Stardust](https://github.com/iotaledger/ebsi-stardust-components/tree/master/demos/ipr-use-case/european-ghosts/identity/dataset/claims) repository it can be found the corresponding addresses and private keys.

 ### Preparation : Build and deploy base Smart Contracts